-On the way, about 1.5 hours into the drive, you will stop at Ben Tre town where you will embark on a boat trip on the Ben Tre river exploring the coconut villages and observe various local industries along the way.
+On the way, about 1.5 hours into the drive, you will stop at Ben Tre town where you will embark on a boat trip on the Ben Tre river, exploring the coconut villages and observing various local industries along the way.
 You will see how bricks & sleeping mats are made, as well as visit a coconut workshop.
 You will also take a trip through rice and vegetable fields by motor cart (Xe Loi), and return to the docks for lunch at a local restaurant.

 After lunch, your journey will continue through the fields and towns of the Mekong to come back to Ho Chi Minh City.

 Ho Chi Minh City Tour – Fly to Phu Quoc IslandDay 7